Dell Vostro 3000 Coffee Lake i3 3.6GHz Desktop PC for $389

 It's another $10 drop to the best price we've ever seen.
 Buy Now at Dell Small Business

-That's $511 off list and tied with our mention from two weeks ago as the lowest price we've seen.
+That's $30 less than we saw three weeks ago, $430 off list, and the best deal we could find.
 Buy Now at Dell Small Business

-That's $740 off list and the lowest price we could find.
-Buy Now at Dell Home

 That's $200 off list and the lowest price we could find.
 Buy Now at HP